kamilbrk/headunits/src/data/faq/zxw/pull-factory-config.md

     ```sh
     adb pull /mnt/privdata1/zxw_factory_config.xml
     ```
-    If this command fails with a 'Permission Denied' error, you will need to chaage the permissions on the file in order to pull/copy it:
+    If this command fails with a 'Permission Denied' error, you will need to change the permissions on the file in order to pull/copy it:
    ```sh
    adb shell
    su